 Can we disable Foreman from reassigning the OS based on the received facts?

 Should we be using some other mechanism to control the host OS installation parameters!?

-#3 Updated by Dominic Cleal almost 2 years ago
+#3 Updated by Dominic Cleal about 2 years ago

 https://groups.google.com/forum/#!topic/foreman-dev/d2OWhUG3J_A has some discussion.